 - There is insufficient evidence to convict you

 It is up to the prosecutor to prove your guilt beyond a reasonable doubt in criminal cases.
 A dependable defense attorney will use their expertise to chip away at the prosecution’s case to cast doubt on your guilt as they present your defense.

 Contact a First-Class Homicide Defense Attorney in Louisiana

 If you face negligent homicide charges in Louisiana, it is in your best interests to have an expert homicide defense attorney in your corner.
 At the John D. and Eric G. Johnson Law Firm, our attorneys are dedicated to providing unparalleled legal services and protecting the rights of the accused.
 Eric G. Johnson and his staff have the experience and compassion to guide you through Louisiana’s complex justice system.
-Call us today at (318) 377-1555 or reach out through our contact form to schedule a free consultation with a legal expert.
+Call our criminal defense lawyers today at (318) 377-1555 or reach out through our contact form to schedule a free consultation with a legal expert.